 The Syria Peace Project (SPP) is a faculty-led, “think-and-do” initiative based at Johns Hopkins University, in collaboration with global partners, dedicated to advancing sustainable peacebuilding efforts in Syria.

-As Syria enters a pivotal phase of recovery and development, its people continue to face a complex web of domestic and regional conflicts, further exacerbated by widespread humanitarian inequities including health and and other essential services.
+As Syria enters a pivotal phase of recovery and development, its people continue to face a complex web of domestic and regional conflicts, further exacerbated by widespread humanitarian inequities including health, security, and other essential services.
+Rash statebuilding decisions without addressing these conflicts have led to major atrocities and a renewed power struggle.
+This highlights the need for evidence-based guided policy on decondlicting and powersharing in rebuilding Syria.

 This is coupled with the practical expertise of an expansive international network, both within and outside Syria, to address these challenges through research-informed, action-oriented solutions.